birkofcz/birkofcz/README.md

 I'm Stepan and after 15 years of working in media, I decided to go for IT!
 I'm into data and programming, but never say no to learning something new - and I a do, everyday, as learning is really an infinite loop.
 Moving on a wheelchair, I have intensive experience of how technology can make your life better.
 You can folow my adventure here 💪.

 #### What am I working on now?
-I made it throught the Piscine at the end of 2022 and as of January 2023, I became a student at <a href="https://42prague.com" target="_blank">42 Prague</a>.
+I made it throught the Piscine at the end of 2022 and as of January 2023, I became a student at [42 Prague](https://42prague.com){:target="_blank"}